welteki/docs.actuated.dev/docs/faq.md

 The answer if that it's a trade-off between cost and convenience.
 We recommend running them continually, however you can turn them off when you're not using them if you think it is worth your time to do so.

-If you only needed to run ARM builds from 9-5pm, you could absolutely delete the VM and re-create it with a cron job, just make sure you restore the required files from the original registration of the agent.
+If you only needed to run Arm builds from 9-5pm, you could absolutely delete the VM and re-create it with a cron job, just make sure you restore the required files from the original registration of the agent.
 You may also be able to "suspend" or "hibernate" the host at a reduced cost, this depends on the hosting provider.
 Feel free to reach out to us if you need help with this.

 ## Is there GPU support?